-The summer solstice is, by our thinking at NY Ski Blog, the farthest point from the season in the northern hemisphere.
+The summer solstice is, by our thinking at NY Ski Blog, the farthest point the ski season in the east.
 From this day forward we move closer to winter.
 We smile just a little bit wider as the days get shorter.

 |Varies||Off Season Begins|